ANDREI CERVANTES

 THE APPROACH

 Brought together often-conflicting IT and business groups from around the organization.
-Identified common and varying use cases to map the different ways work was done.
+Mapped all the different ways work was done.
 Pinpointed pains, gaps and opportunities.
-Diverged to envision multiple Futures of Work.
-Converged into a single powerful vision.
+Diverged to envision multiple futures, then converged into a single vision.
 Roadmapped outcome-focused delivery.
-Outlined an action plan.

 THE OUTCOME